 What Is A Security Deposit?

-A security deposit or damage deposit is a protective measure against any damages to a property.
+A security deposit or damage deposit is a protective measure against any damages to the property.
 Depending on your state, your landlord, and where you live, the amount of your damage deposit may change.
 Think of this deposit as a promise to your landlord that you will follow your leasing agreement.

-The security deposit is based off of your rent, along with several other factors to do with your leasing agreement.
+The security deposit is based on your rent, along with several other factors to do with your leasing agreement.
 Normally, the security deposit can be anywhere from half a month’s rent to two month’s rent.
 There may also be additional charges if the property is furnished or if you own pets.

 As your rent increases due to inflation, your landlord may ask that you add additional charges to your security deposit.
 Be sure to make note of any and all deposits made into your account.